shoeffner/monty/01_HelloPython/slides.md

 ## Share your knowledge
 - Collect your error messages and the code which produces [here](https://docs.google.com/document/d/1heObG6cQhuub8hgcTDVB4Pty71woSrX8-SF4p2OAqTs/edit?usp=sharing)
 - Try to solve them
-- We will have a session soon where we discuss different errors
+- We will have a session soon (in May) where we discuss different errors

 # Let's program!